jakenielson/croak.io-archived/README.md

 ## To Do

-* The mounted and beforeDestroy logic that adds and removes style should instead add and remove a class
 * Rename and rethink bloks with additional configuration (I understand these better now)
 * Add gameboy game background
 * Fix layout and loading on mobile